 Researchers also conclude that people who practice good dental hygiene are more likely to have healthier hearts because they practice healthier activities in general.
 They probably pay more attention to their overall health by eating right and exercising regularly.

-A checkup with Dr. Ganjoor every six months can reduce the harmful bacteria in your mouth, thereby decreasing your risk of body infections and heart problems.
+A checkup with Dr. Newton every six months can reduce the harmful bacteria in your mouth, thereby decreasing your risk of body infections and heart problems.
 Untreated periodontal disease also leads to tooth loss.
-Dr. Ganjoor can detect gum disease early on to stop and treat the problem before it destroys your health.
+Dr. Newton can detect gum disease early on to stop and treat the problem before it destroys your health.

-Contact Dr. Ganjoor at Celina Family Dentistry at (214) 851-0130 to schedule an appointment.
+Contact Dr. Newton at Celina Family Dentistry at (214) 851-0130 to schedule an appointment.
 We welcome patients from Celina, Prosper, Gunter, Frisco, Aubrey, Pilot Point, McKinney, and surrounding communities.